 - Can you work under pressure, deadlines?

-- What are your most significant accomplishments in your present or last job?
+- Tell me about your most significant accomplishments in your present or most recent job.

 - What is your primary strength?

 - What would you like to be doing five years from now?